 For many Muslims, a key part of the Eid al-Fitr celebration involves dressing up in their finest attire to reflect the significance of the occasion.
 However, for those who practice modest dressing, finding stylish yet faith-based Eid outfits can sometimes be a challenge.

-This article serves as your guide to creating fashionable and modest Eid looks for couples and families.
+This article serves as your guide to creating fashionable and modest Eid outfit for couples and families.
 We’ll explore key principles of modest dressing, outfit inspiration for different styles and body types, and provide tips for achieving a coordinated family look.

 The Essence of Modest Dressing